mhogomchungu/sirikali/index.md

 The installer is not signed and expect to get a warning from windows saying the installer is from an unknown publisher.
 We recommend using the installer version.

+A portable version is also found <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.5.0/SiriKali-1.5.0.exe.zip">here</a>.

 ## Binary packages for Linux.